twgh/xcgui/README-en.md

 | LanzouYun | [download](https://wwi.lanzoup.com/b0cqd6nkb) |
 | BaiduPan     | [download](https://pan.baidu.com/s/1rC3unQGaxnRUCMm8z8qzvA?pwd=1111) |

-When the program is running, you need to put `XCGUI.dll`in the program running directory.
+When the program is running, you need to put `xcgui.dll` in the program running directory.

 It is best to put it in the C:\Windows\System32 directory during development, so that there is no need to frequently put the dll in the running directory of different programs.